 Foreword

-The Capital Facilities Information Handover Specification (CFIHOS) is an industry standard developed to improve how technical information is exchanged between owner operators, contractors, suppliers and sub-contractors for the process and energy sectors.
-Starting with a common equipment naming taxonomy and supporting specifications, the CFIHOS goal is to become a common language for the exchange of technical information in these sectors.
+The Capital Facilities Information Handover Specification (CFIHOS) is an industry standard developed to improve how technical information is exchanged between Principals, Contractors and Suppliers/Manufacturers for the process and energy sectors.
+Starting with a common engineering dictionary and supporting specifications, the CFIHOS goal is to become a common language for the exchange of technical information in these sectors.

 CFIHOS is being developed collaboratively by Principal (Owner/Operator) companies, EPC Contractors, software providers and equipment vendors/suppliers/manufacturers as a practical standard to ensure the systematic and reliable exchange of information among all companies involved in the data supply chain, thereby reducing cycle times and costs.